NATIONAL CENTER FOR CONTEMPORARY ARTS

 Tattoos and Scale Indeterminacy

 Tattoos add ambiguity to the visual relation between jacks and container.
 Contra computational meshes that flow over masses smoothly and adaptively, tattoos are literally objects on objects: discrete entities embedded into surfaces rather than emerging from them.
-The freeform figuration of the tattoos suggests a composite materiality where buildings are built in large lightweight chunks and traces of conventional construction systems are suppressed, creating a sense of indeterminate scale and origin.

 Ground vs. Land